KshitizRajan7/kathmandu-jam-free-route/jam-free-frontend/README.md

 - **Reset Map:** Added a resetMap feature using `useRef` to return the map to its initial position
 - **Conditional Menu Visibility:** Menu is now visible only when no modal is open on the screen
 - **Mock Traffic Data:** Added mock data for traffic situations; notifications now appear for heavy traffic regions on the map
-- **Notification Modal:** Implemented a notification modal to display information
+- **Notification Modal:** Implemented a notification modal to display information about heavy traffic regions

 ## Recent Updates (July 5, 2025)

-- Added a fixed bottom navigation menu with icons and labels for main features
+- Added a resetMap feature using `useRef` to return the map to its initial position
-- Integrated modal popups for location selection and authentication
+- Menu is now visible only when no modal is open on the screen
-- Improved mobile responsiveness and user experience
+- Added mock data for traffic situations; notifications now appear for heavy traffic regions on the map
-- Display user name in the menu when logged in
+- Implemented a notification modal to display information about heavy traffic regions

 ## Getting Started